Skip to main content

 Trip type and duration are your first size checkpoint.
 There is no single universal capacity rule, but these ranges are useful guardrails:

 Make this an explicit choice, not an afterthought.
-It changes your power plan, device protection, and where items should sit in the pack.
+It changes your power plan, device protection, and where items should sit in your backpack.

 Match your pack style to your comfort margin.
 Ultralight setups improve mobility and reduce load, but may trade away support and durability.
 More regular packs usually provide more structure and features, which helps with heavier loads or rougher trips.